archlens/ArchLens/README.md

 If you find the core view to be too large, you can create a new view that further filters the packages.
 Instead of giving a path to the package "core", you can limit it further by specifying that you want to see "core" and only its sub-packages that are 1 layer down.

-To achieve this, you can create an object instead of a string path for the package, with two fields: "depth" and "packagePath".
-In the "depth" field, you specify the number of sub-packages you want to include, and in the "packagePath" field, you specify the package to start with.
+To achieve this, you can create an object instead of a string path for the package, with two fields: "depth" and "path".
+In the "depth" field, you specify the number of sub-packages you want to include, and in the "path" field, you specify the package to start with.

 For example, the following configuration file defines a view for the "core" package and its immediate sub-packages: